Updated Feb 19, 2026

 We’re all familiar with acids in our skincare.
 Alpha hydroxy acids (AHA’s) like glycolic acid and beta hydroxy acids (BHA’s) like salicylic acid are often used in products targeted to clarify skin and help exfoliate it.
 Different acids, like hyaluronic acid, help hydrate and soften the skin.

-However, there’s a new acid on the skincare block, and you probably haven’t heard much about it.
+However, there’s a new acid on the personal care block, and you probably haven’t heard much about it.
 Succinic acid is a natural, plant-based acid that is a rising star in skincare, and at Rael, we wanted all in.

 What Is Succinic Acid?